 What do 120 pieces of foam board, 250 plastic zip ties, 20 bottles of paint, 350 young people and 1 hot glue gun have in common?
 They were all part of a Peace March and Rally that AFSC cosponsored in May at Northwest Academy of Law in St. Louis.

 Students at one Missouri high school hope a video they produced for the "If I Had a Trillion Dollars" Film Festival will give lawmakers a lesson on how the students’ priorities line up with those of the federal budget.

-Join us on January 12th to recognize the work of some outstanding and diverse local youth filmmakers as they show us how they would put our trillion-dollar federal discretionary budget to use if they were in charge.
+Join us on Saturday, January 11th to recognize the work of some outstanding and diverse local young filmmakers as they show us how they would put our trillion-dollar plus federal discretionary budget to use if they were in charge.

 AFSC is a Quaker organization devoted to service, development, and peace programs throughout the world.
 Our work is based on the belief in the worth of every person, and faith in the power of love to overcome violence and injustice.
 Learn more

 AFSC has offices around the world.
 To see a complete list see the Where We Work page.